drgomesp/drgomesp/README.md

 ### Daniel Ribeiro
 >  "What I cannot create, I do not understand" — Richard Feynman

 👋 Hey there!
 I'm Daniel, a self-taught programmer who likes to build things from scratch in order to understand how they work.
+Some topics of interest to me are network protocols, hardware emulation, compilers, game engines, graphics, decentralized technology, just to name a few.

-🌡️ **821** commits in the last 6 months.
+🌡️ **822** commits in the last 6 months.

 ⚡ **Newest projects:**